-The skills obtained from just a few short months at basic military training in any branch of service is astonishing.
-One that you will immediately notice is how quickly you learn how to take a shower.
+The skills obtained from just a few short months at basic military training in any branch of service are astonishing.
+One that you will immediately notice is how well you learn how to take a quick shower.

 Daily hygiene is required when attending any military training program.
 You will be required to clean yourself each day as you tend to get rather dirty and sweaty throughout the day during the constant movement that is Basic Military Training (Air Force), Boot Camp (Navy and USMC), or Basic Combat Training (Army).

 The military is a cross section of society of people from all over the nation, different socioeconomic groups, different ages and races.
 Many have different customs, traditions, and habits when it comes to cleanliness.
 One thing is for certain, the military takes this diverse group and turns them into a unit of military members with new but the same habits, discipline, and common challenges that unite the group into a team.
 One of the many things that conform to military standards of hygiene is taking daily showers.

 Take Quick and Cool Showers